Dean: Heidi Bostic, Ph.D.

 Supervised experiences in professional psychology.
 Internships must be planned in accordance with the departmental Counseling Psychology Internship handbook.
 A minimum of 2000 hours over one calendar year required.
 S/U grade assessment.
 Prereq: Cons. of dept. ch.; cons. of dir. of training.

 COPS 9987.
-Doctoral Comprehensive Examination Preparation: Less than Half-Time.
+Doctoral Qualifying Examination Preparation: Less than Half-Time.
 0 cr. hrs.

 COPS 9988.
-Doctoral Comprehensive Examination Preparation: Half-Time.
+Doctoral Qualifying Examination Preparation: Half-Time.
 0 cr. hrs.

 COPS 9989.
-Doctoral Comprehensive Examination Preparation: Full-Time.
+Doctoral Qualifying Examination Preparation: Full-Time.
 0 cr. hrs.